Biden says Pope told him he's a good Catholic and should continue receiving communion – KION546

 Asked if he discussed abortion with Francis, Biden said he hadn’t.

-“We just talked about the fact he was happy I was a good Catholic and keep receiving communion,” Biden said.
+“We just talked about the fact he was happy I was a good Catholic and I should keep receiving communion,” Biden said.

-American bishops have moved forward with a plan that would permit individual bishops to deny communion to politicians who support abortion rights.
-Francis has spoken out against the moves.
+Francis has spoken out against the moves by some American bishops to permit individual bishops to deny communion to politicians who support abortion rights.

 Asked whether he’d discussed the US Conference of Bishops with Francis, Biden said, “That’s a private conversation.”